Do you wish you had a community of peers to explore how leadership could look differently?

 What you can expect

-8-month program with around 20 participants from Arizona
+6-month program with 20-25 participants from Arizona (and a few beyond)

 EQ Assessment and debrief

-Practicum applying the principles in action, which culminates in a Portfolio (required for completion of the program)
+Practicum applying the principles in action, which culminates in a Leadership Memoir (required for completion of the program)

 Two coaching sessions with each leader (one of which will be EQ debrief)

-New this year We are welcoming multiple members from a single organization to attend.
+Organizational cohorts We welcome multiple members from a single organization to attend.
 Each individual in the cohort must meet the criteria above and have the intention to stay with their organization throughout the duration of the program.
 For the practicum, we encourage teams to work together (on at least one submission) to create change within their institution or community.

 What People Have Experienced